Minimum Bottom Line Profit Should Average 9.4%!

 - Lost opportunity in getting work in our regular line of business as we turned down two different requests to get jobs in lieu of this project.

-Overall the job was successful but a failure.
+Overall the job was successful but a financial failure.
 All of us agreed that we could do this in really hard economic times, but that we should shy away from this work and look at other ways to bring security to the business.
 I decided to shift my focus and figure out ways to increase profitability with the existing type of work and give attention to reducing the overall risk for all involved.
 This is featured in future articles.

 If you are thinking of branching out with your construction company, consider running tests to gain an understanding first.
 You might be surprised with the results.